 Many plans will come with prescription drug coverage already included.
 But you should understand that purchasing Medicare Advantage means forgoing your government Medicare benefits and getting them from a private company instead.

 If you live in a major high-population county like Clark County, you could choose from as many as 44 plans.
-But many of the smaller counties only have a handful of Medicare Advantage options.
-Be sure to read through your summary of benefits very carefully because these are highly customizable plans and can vary greatly from one provider to the next.
+But many smaller counties only have a handful of Medicare Advantage options.
+Be sure to read through your summary of benefits very carefully because these are highly customizable plans and can vary significantly from one provider to the next.

 Medicare Advantage Plans Offers in Nevada

-Medicare Advantage plans are not standardized the same way Medigap plans are because they are designed to replace Original Medicare instead of supplementing it.
+Medicare Advantage plans aren’t standardized the same way Medigap plans are because they are designed to replace Original Medicare instead of supplementing it.
 Also, the coverage available to you depends on your zip code.

 The data below may not reflect the same available data in your area.